Alison Thorpe, Counsellor (MBACP)

 Are you trying to cope with anxiety, depression, low self esteem, overwhelming feelings or experiences, or feeling stuck in life?
 I’m a warm and approachable counsellor, offering sensitive, listening and support so you feel heard and understood.
 We can work together to explore what’s going on for you and find ways forward.
-Sometimes this might be for a few sessions, it could also be for longer.
-I am open to what feels right for you.
-You are welcome to book one session with me with no further obligation to continue.

-You may be seeking counselling because of something you can name - depression, anxiety, panic attacks, self-esteem, loneliness, childhood abuse or painful childhood experiences, trauma and PTSD, bereavement, work or relationship issues, or something that’s happened to you that you want to get help with.
+You may be seeking counselling because of something you can name - depression, anxiety, panic attacks, self-esteem, loneliness, or painful childhood experiences, trauma and PTSD, bereavement, work or relationship issues, or something that’s happened to you that you want to get help with.
 Sometimes what we are experiencing is much harder to put into words, eg feeling very stuck in life or feeling that life has lost meaning.
 I offer you a supportive space to explore what seems unclear or doesn't seem to make sense but is causing you stress or unhappiness.

 Change and feeling better happens when we take time to hear ourselves, and begin to find ways forward that are right for us.
 My experience is that this exploration happens best, or easiest, in a safe, supportive and non-judgemental space.
 Previous clients have said they were able to talk about shameful or embarrassing or traumatic experiences with me, and find relief.
 One of my primary concerns is to provide a safe space for you where you can risk sharing what's hurting, distressing or blocking you.